Mahdi-Kriaa/food_sales_prediction/README.md

 Sales Insights

-To increase the sales of each product the saler must primarily choose the the optimal store's features.
+To increase the sales of the store, the saler must primarily choose the optimal store's features.

 Model Performance